 When accidents occur in Corvallis, Oregon, the victims' emergency contacts are extremely important.
 Too often, those involved aren't able to provide rescuers with phone numbers and medical information.

-Bob Brotchie, a Cambridge, England paramedic came up with the idea and a promotional campaign in England in 2005.
-This idea is gaining attention in Corvallis, Oregon and in other countries.
-Corvallis rescue workers all know of how many times they are unable to find a wallet or purse on an accident victim, yet most Corvallis area folks over fourteen years of age are seldom without their cell phone.
+Bob Brotchie, a Cambridge, England, paramedic came up with the idea and a promotional campaign in England in 2005.
+This idea is gaining attention in Corvallis, Oregon, and in other countries.
+Corvallis rescue workers all know of how many times they are unable to find a wallet or purse on an accident victim, yet most Corvallis area folks over 14 years of age are seldom without their cell phone.

-There are national and worldwide disaster databases, but participation can cost up to two hundred dollars a year.
+There are national and worldwide disaster databases, but participation can cost up to $200 a year.
 'ICE' is free to the 276 million cell phone users in the U.S.

 It is easy for you and your families to designate some ICE contacts in your cell phone.
 Remember to keep the listings current.

 Please join Clayton's Auto Service in getting the word out.
 Help us put Corvallis, Oregon, on ICE!

 The Check Engine Light strikes fear into the hearts of some Corvallis drivers, and is totally ignored by just as many.
 Just what it means is a mystery to most people.

 Let's get the urgency issues out of the way first.
 If your Check Engine light is flashing, that means that something is wrong that could cause engine damage.
 Naturally, you need to get that taken care of right away.
 If your check engine light is flashing, you shouldn't drive at high speeds, tow or haul heavy loads.
 Take it easy all the way to your Corvallis service center.

 If the light is glowing steadily, you should keep an eye on it for a day or two.
 If the light doesn't go off, schedule an appointment with your friendly and knowledgeable pros at Clayton's Auto Service to get it checked out.